Lumberscout/Documents/whitepaper.md

 **Further Updates**

-Will be posted in the following places:
+Further updates will be posted to the following:

 Website: https://Lumberscout.io